Sunday, August 9, 2020

 The more challenging the achievement, the more XP.

-An alternative to this is milestone experience -- the GM decides upon certain story goals having been reached that the characters have achieved enough experience to gain a level and informs them about it.
+An alternative to this is milestone experience -- the GM decides that the PCs gain a level upon reaching certain story goals.
 This is essentially just using the last bullet on the list above, rewarding achievement rather than the activities leading up to it.
+You do not even need XP for it.

 Is milestone based experience better?

 There are pros and cons to tracking XP, vs just advancing the characters to a new level when they reach a milestone, nicely discussed here.
-In essence, tracking XP gives players a regular feeling of progress between levels and better control over their advancement (good things), but it creates laborious bookkeeping and encounter XP planning for the GM (a bad thing), even if he has one of the players help out, and makes it hard for the GM to control the advancement of the PCs to match the adventures of a campaign plot, causing even more work to adjust those (another bad thing).
+In essence, tracking XP gives players a regular feeling of progress between levels and better control over their advancement (good things), but it creates laborious bookkeeping and encounter XP planning for the GM, even if he has one of the players help out (a bad thing), it makes it hard for the GM to control the advancement of the PCs to match the adventures of a campaign plot, causing even more work to adjust those (another bad thing), and it also creates artificial incentives that have no story-logic, driving the players to have their characters do things that generate XP for XP's sake (another bad thing, see below).

-Ready made campaigns are already have calibrated encounter experience for you, but if you want to allow your players more freedom to do side adventures, or mix two campaigns to create a richer, more believable world and difficult decisions for your players, you need ways to manage their advancement, so the main story will not be too low a level for them if they come back to it.
+Ready made campaigns are already have calibrated encounter experience for you, but if you want to allow your players more freedom to do side adventures, or mix two campaigns to create a richer, more believable world and difficult decisions for your players regarding what to focus on, you need ways to manage their advancement so the main story will not be too low a level for them if they come back to it.
 Handing milestone advancement allows you to stay in a level range until the adventures in that range have been played.

 Non-Story based Rewards